10 Dos and Don’ts to Keep Your Teeth Healthy

 Having healthy teeth makes for an easier and more beautiful smile, and also improves your digestive cycle.
+Quality of life can be greatly affected by a simple oral health problem!
+For example, oral pain can affect the physical, mental and social aspect of a person.
 To keep your teeth intact and avoid causing damage, here are 10 things not to do:

 - Do not chew ice.
 Ice can crack or break teeth.